johnthagen/python-blueprint/README.md

     ...
 ```

-Type checking is performed by mypy via `tox -e type-check`. mypy is configured in
+Type checking is performed by mypy via `nox -s type_check`. mypy is configured in
 [`pyproject.toml`](./pyproject.toml).

 See also [awesome-python-typing](https://github.com/typeddjango/awesome-python-typing).